 Within the context of this research project, the Trier Center for Digital Humanities and the Department II / German Studies of the University of Trier in cooperation with the City Museum of Berlin organized a workshop in the Märkisches Museum in Berlin on October 31 and November 1 2019.
 At this conference, our project plan was presented.
 Furthermore, the interdisciplinary exchange of information was enhanced by oral presentations about Hans Plock and his linguistic, hitorico-cultural and art-historical meaning as well as talks to contemporary history, the history of the Reformation, the edition of hybrid works and marginalia as well as Digital Scholary Editing.

-Within the context of this research project, the Trier Center for Digital Humanities and the Department II German Studies / Medieval Philology of the University of Trier as well as the Research Library for Reformation History (RFB) are organizing a second workshop in the RFB in Wittenberg on December 2 and 3 2021.
-This interdisciplinary workshop with the topic of Possession and Use of Books will include presentations on book analysis by turning the main attention to the traces of use.
+Within the context of this research project, the Trier Center for Digital Humanities and the Department II German Studies / Medieval Philology of the University of Trier as well as the Research Library for Reformation History (RFB) organized a second workshop on December 2 and 3 2021, which was held online.
+The workshop is connected to a conference in the City Museum of Berlin in 2019, which was dedicated to Hans Plock (ca. 1490-1570), a silk embroiderer originally from Mainz who lived in Halle (Saale) for many years, and his book possessions.
+The online workshop broadened the perspective by taking a more systematic and comparative look at bourgeois book ownership and use from the 15th to the 17th century.
+This interdisciplinary workshop included presentations on book analysis by turning the main attention to the traces of use.

 The Call for Papers you can find here.

 Collection online Plock Bible, Hans Plock 1541, City museum Berlin, TriKo, RFB Wittenberg